arvid220u/zkmao/README.md

 ## caveats

-fully peer-to-peer webrtc is unfortunately unreliable in many cases :(
+fully peer-to-peer webrtc is unfortunately unreliable in many cases :(. also, the zksnarks are kinda slow — while we think it is possible to performance engineer them and make them faster, it is worth noting that zksnarks are inherently slow

 # dev